December 11, 2025

 Role-based dashboards surfacing the right information for each user persona.

 The breakthrough was realizing that I could ask users their role at onboarding and serve them a customized home page, one they'd actually look forward to using every day.
-I designed scalable system patterns to help ensure we could adapt to any workflow.
+I designed scalable system patterns to adapt to any workflow.

 Responsive Design & Power Users